Avoid Capital Gains Tax in the UK: How Long Must You Live in Your Property?

 If you share a part of your property with tenants, you can claim relief for your dwelling section.

-For example, you lent a room of your house that comprises 10% of the total property.
+For example, you lent a room in your house that comprises 10% of the total property.

 Now, you want to sell the property and reduce CGT.
 You can claim relief for only the remaining 90% of your dwelling property, and 10% is chargeable.